UedaTakeyuki/cache2/README.md

   // update the value of key 1 (int) by "b" c.AddOrReplace(1, "b")

-  // No need to AddOrReplace usr after appdate of the member because usr is a poiner.
+  // Even after updating the member of "usr", no need to call AddOrReplace because the kept value is a **poiner** of User struct which is already pushed on the cache.
-  // Instead call MoveToBottom with id 1 to move the key to the bottom of the cache. usr.PW = "intricate PW" c.MoveToBottom(1)
+  // Instead call MoveToBottom with id 1 to move to the bottom. usr.PW = "intricate PW" c.MoveToBottom(1)
 }